How to configure your workstation for Cinema 4D

 The CAD program Cinema 4D is a 3D graphics software and was specially developed for complex visualizations and professional animations.
 The software impresses with reliability and an easy-to-use user interface.
 Cinema 4D is the perfect program for 3D artists, graphic designers and professionals from film and television.
 Below is our hardware recommendation for Cinema 4D.
 At the end of this page you will find our video about the calculation of Cinema DNG in Adobe Premiere.

-In order to improve the viewport performance of Cinema 4D, it often makes sense to use a faster and larger GPU.
+In order to improve the viewport performance in Cinema 4D, it is often obvious to use a faster and larger GPU.
 We cannot confirm this statement.
-Cinema 4D primarily uses the CPU and memory for its modeling tools.
-The use of 2 or more GPUs is from our point of view not an option, as Cinema 4D uses only one graphics processor.
+Cinema 4D primarily uses the CPU and RAM for its modeling tools.
+The use of two or more GPUs is not an option from our point of view, since Cinema 4D only uses a single graphics processor.
 The use of a graphics card with OpenGL support from 4.1 is completely sufficient.
-We recommend nVidia Quadro cards as well as Geforce GTX cards.
-From a cost point of view, the GTX cards from Nvidia are very attractive, but don't always have to be the better choice due to the lack of certification and occasional driver issues.
+We recommend both NVIDIA Quadro cards and Geforce RTX cards.
+From a cost perspective, Nvidia's RTX cards are very appealing, but may not always be the better choice due to the lack of certification and occasional driver issues.
 For Cinema 4D, we recommend an NVIDIA Quadro RTX4000, Geforce RTX3060 or a Geforce RTX3070.
 If you use the Redshift plug-in, you will need significantly more graphics card memory.
 We recommend an NVIDIA Geforce RTX3080 or a Geforce RTX3090.